-CAPE or GCE A-Level Mathematics, $\mathbf{OR}$
+CAPE or GCE A-Level Mathematics, OR

 MATH0100 - Pre-calculus AND

+MATH0110 - Calculus and Analytical Geometry OR equivalent.

 - Limits and Continuity: Limit of function, continuity and properties of continuous functions. - Differentiability and Application of Derivatives: Derivatives of functions, product, quotient and chain rule, application of derivatives, L'Hospital's rule, Taylor's formula and Taylor polynomials; maxima, minima and inflection points; detailed investigation of a function and construction of its graph. - Integration: The definite integral as a Riemann sum and properties of the definite integral; fundamental theorem of calculus, the indefinite integral; methods of integration; applications of integration: areas and volumes.